 Which option is the cheapest in terms of the time required by web developers?
 An experienced developer can implement either of these three options without requiring much time “extra” time if using a modern development platform/framework.

 Your web developers just need to account for it early on, during the project planning phase.
 We recommend Laravel as a development framework for larger custom web solutions, and WordPress for custom websites.

 This being said, it might require some extra maintenance to roll out updates across separate TLDs.
 The effort would be smaller for skilled web developers who structure their code well in version control branches.

 To be precise there are country-code top-level domains (ccTLDs) as well as generic TLDs (gTLDs). .com is a gTLD.
 There are “vanity TLDs” like .me and .tv.

 If you use a gTLDs you can country-target it to one country with Google Webmaster Tools (GWT).
 Google attempts to determine your country-target anyway though.
 Google says that “If you use an international domain (.com, .org, .eu), we’ll rely on several signals, including IP address, location information on the page, links to the page, and any relevant information from Google My Business.”

 If your website targets many countries, like litebreeze.com does, you should leave the country-targeting in GWT blank (official Google source).

-Server location has less and less affect on your Google ranking, especially if using a CDN.
-Load speeds however will affect your ranking, so locating your server near to your target users can make sense.
+Server location has less and less effect on your Google ranking, especially if using a CDN.
+Load speeds, however, will affect your ranking, so locating your server near to your target users can make sense.